masari-project/Masari-Marketing/README.md

 ## 1. Editing and Writing

 When you are editing text, keep in mind that Masari uses specific terminology and words.
 When you are editing text and or creating text, it is advised that you try to keep your writing similar to Masari's overall language and image.
-Further, if you have an idea for a new text project, contact [@bazookajeff](https://twitter.com/bazookajeff) on Twitter.
+Further, if you have an idea for a new text project, contact [Bazookajeff](https://twitter.com/bazookajeff).

 ## 2. Adding your Files